Blog

 March 13, 2026

-Let’s be honest, most people hear “bank reconciliation” and their eyes glaze over.
+Let's be honest, most people hear "bank reconciliation" and their eyes glaze over.
 It sounds like a chore, something reserved for accountants in stuffy offices.
-But I’m going to let you in on a secret: it’s one of the most powerful financial habits you can build.
+But I'm going to let you in on a secret: it's one of the most powerful financial habits you can build.
 This simple process boils down to three things: getting your records together, matching them against your bank statement, and figuring out any differences.
-It’s the only way to know, for sure, that the numbers you think are in your account actually are.
-Continue reading
+It’s Continue reading

 A Guide to Financial Planning for Expats in 2026